Penrith Castle Park

 Castle park gardens

-The park is attractively laid out with rose gardens, flower beds, mature trees and grass areas.
+The park is attractively laid out with annual flower beds, mature trees and grassed areas.
 It is ideal for a stroll or a picnic.
 Dogs are allowed in Castle Park as long as they are kept on a lead.

 Castle park facilities